Reverse Charge System

 - The invoice must provide information on transfer of tax liability to the recipient(s) of the service.

-- The VAT registration (UID) number of the company providing the service and the VAT registration number of the recipient(s) should be indicated.
+- The VAT Identification (UID) Number of the company providing the service and the VAT Identification Number of the recipient(s) should be indicated.

 - The regulations on separate tax statements do not apply.

 For a smooth application of the regulation, it is recommended to note additional information on the payment of the VAT on the invoice, e.g.: